IanS71/osticket-prereqs/README.md

 <img src="https://cdn.discordapp.com/attachments/858652485262639115/1095995114838577242/image.png"/>
 <p>
 </p>
 I downloaded and ran a typical SQL installation.
-For this demonstration i'll use root as my username and a simple password.
-Execute MySQl Server Instance Configuration and close.
+For this demonstration, I'll use root as my username and a simple password.
+Execute MySQL Server Instance Configuration and close.
 <p>
 <img src="https://cdn.discordapp.com/attachments/858652485262639115/1095997028431052848/image.png"/>
 </p>
 <p>
 <h2>PHP IIS registration</h2>
 <p>
-Next step is to open up Internet Information Services as an Administrater.
+The next step is to open up Internet Information Services as an "Administrator".
 Open the PHP and register the C:\PHP folder that was set up prior.
-Reload and restart the server to apply the change that was made
+Reload and restart the server to apply the change that was made.
 </p>
 <br />